 Each attendee will receive a QPR booklet and card with information on suicide prevention, as well as resource information for treatment providers and support groups within their community.

-Fall 2019 QPR Open Attendance dates: [First come, first served]
+Spring 2020 QPR Attendance dates coming soon: [First come, first served]

 Location: 203 Frazee Hall